VILLASframework/documentation/node/Configuration.md

 ## affinity (integer) {#node-config-affinity}

-The `affinity` setting allows to restrict the exeuction of the daemon to certain CPU cores.
+Restricts the exeuction of the daemon to certain CPU cores.
 This technique, also called 'pinning', improves the determinism of the server by isolating the daemon processes on exclusive cores.

 ## priority (integer) {#node-config-priority}

-The `priority` setting allows to adjust the scheduling priority of the deamon processes.
+Adjusts the scheduling priority of the deamon processes.
 By default, the daemon uses a real-time optimized FIFO scheduling algorithm.

 ## hugepages (integer) {#node-config-hugepages}